Corinth Canal

 The Corinth Canal (Διώρυγα της Κορίνθου) is a canal in Greece that connects the Gulf of Corinth in the Ionian Sea with the Saronic Gulf in the Aegean Sea.
 Completed in 1893, it cuts through the narrow Isthmus of Corinth and separates the Peloponnese peninsula from the Greek mainland.
 The canal was dug through the Isthmus at sea level and has no locks.
-It is 6.4 km in length and at 24.6 metres (80.7 feet) wide at sea level is impassable for many modern ships.
+It is 6.4 km in length and at 24.6 metres (80.7 feet) wide at sea level, it is impassable for many modern ships.
 It is currently of little economic importance and is mainly a tourist attraction.

 The Corinth canal concept originated with Periander of Corinth in the 7th century BC.
 Daunted by its enormity, he chose to implement the Diolkos, a land trackway for transporting ships, instead.
 Construction of a canal finally began under Roman Emperor Nero in 67 AD, using Jewish prisoners captured during the First Jewish–Roman War.
 However, the project ceased shortly after his death.
 In subsequent centuries, the idea intrigued figures like Herodes Atticus in the second century and, following their conquest of the Peloponnese in 1687, the Venetians.
 Despite their interest, neither of them undertook the construction.

 Construction finally recommenced in 1881 but was hampered by geological and financial problems that bankrupted the original builders.
-It was completed two years later, but, due to the canal's narrowness, navigational problems, and periodic closures to repair landslides from its steep walls, it failed to attract the level of traffic expected by its operators.
+It was completed twelve years later, but, due to the canal's navigational problems, and periodic closures to repair landslides from its steep walls, as well as the rapid enlargement of commercial vessels during the 20th century, it failed to attract the level of traffic intended by its operators.